jD91mZM2/xidlehook/README.md

 Improvments over xautolock:
  - As well as a notifier, there is now a canceller, for when the user stops it from locking.
  - Not specific to locking.
 Multiple instances can run at the same time.
+ - Optional communication using unix sockets to allow activating and deactivating it.
  - Optionally prevent locking when an application is fullscreen.

 Missing features: